Graph-and-Geometric-Learning/TimeSeriesCCM/README.md

 # From Similarity to Superiority: Channel Clustering for Time Series Forecasting [NeurIPS 2024]
-This is the PyTorch implementation of "From Similarity to Superiority: Channel Clustering for Time Series Forecasting" We propose **CCM**, a channel strategy that effectively balances individual channel treatment for improved forecasting perforamcne without overlooking essential interactions between time series channels.
+This is the PyTorch implementation of "From Similarity to Superiority: Channel Clustering for Time Series Forecasting".
+We propose **CCM**, a channel strategy that effectively balances individual channel treatment for improved forecasting performance without overlooking essential interactions between time series channels.
 We test the effectiveness of CCM based on four popular time series models: TSMixer, DLinear, PatchTST and TimesNet.

 ## Dataset